brian-d-richardson/sparcc/README.md

 ### Estimation

 Using the observed data, we can fit the SPARCC estimator using the `sparcc` function.
-This can be done by either (i) using parametric working models for the nuisance distributions for $X|Z$ and $C|Z$, or (ii) using nonparametric models for the nuisance distributions.
+The SPARCC estimator can be obtained by either (i) using parametric working models for the nuisance distributions for $X|Z$ and $C|Z$, or (ii) using nonparametric models for the nuisance distributions.

 #### Parametric Working Models

 To use the SPARCC estimator with parametric working models, use the `nuisance.models = "parametric"` option.

-Then supply the posited parametric distributions for $X$ and $C$ using the `distr.x` and `distr.c` options, respectively.
+Then supply the posited parametric working models for $X$ and $C$ using the `distr.x` and `distr.c` options, respectively.
 Each should be a character string `"name"` naming a distribution for which the corresponding density function `dname` is defined.
 For example, the